Below are the results of the 2019 Open Publishing Awards. We present 11 amazing projects that we hope you both learn from and help us celebrate.

 Since 1998, the Public Knowledge Project (PKP) has been developing open source software for scholarly publishing including Open Journal Systems (OJS) and Open Monograph Press (OMP).
 The project gives academic communities, including researchers, librarians, students, and staff, opportunities to develop scholarly capacities with a global reach.
 PKP has made a clear and important impact on the world of open publishing over the last 20+ years and has cut a path for many that have followed.
 The open publishing sector, and particularly those in scholarly communications, owe a debt of gratitude to this essential and pioneering project.

 Nominations are now closed!
 We had a tremendous response, many thanks for all those that nominated!
 Watch this space for more information.
-Announcements Oct 15.
+Announcements will be made on 15 October 2019.
 Join us at Edinburgh, Scotland for the Awards Reception!
 (Grosvenor Hotel, 5.30pm!)

 More information about categories, judging and why we are doing this can be found below.